 There’s not much worse than not being able to “go” regularly.
-Constipation not only causes digestive discomfort, but it can also severely impact your mood, your intimate relationships, and even your self-esteem!
+Constipation not only causes digestive discomfort, but it can also severely impact your mood, create the perfect environment for bacterial overgrowth in your gut, harm your intimate relationships, and even your self-esteem!
 To combat chronic constipation, it’s best to have a multi-faceted approach in order to increase bowel transit time and ease elimination; one that focuses on your diet, lifestyle, and also a digestive “helper” or two if needed.

 How to nix constipation